Late Summer Plum Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

 Gently spiced, this jammy plum cake celebrates the summer-into-fall season.
-Serve it as a brunch cake or for dessert topped with vanilla ice cream or whipped cream.
+Serve it for brunch or dessert.

-Taking a cue from Martha Stewart’s fresh strawberry cake—a favorite on this site—this plum cake is the perfect dessert for late summer when plums are at their prime.
-Tucked into the batter, the plums turn into rich, jammy pockets as they bake, while warm spices like cinnamon, nutmeg, and cardamom add a hint of cozy fall flavors.
-Enjoy this dessert any time of day—plain and simple, or topped with whipped cream or a scoop of vanilla ice cream.
+Taking a cue from Martha Stewart’s fresh strawberry cake (a favorite on this site), this plum cake is the perfect dessert for late summer when plums are at their prime.
+Tucked into the batter, the fruit bakes into rich, jammy pockets, while warm spices like cinnamon, nutmeg, and cardamom add a hint of cozy fall flavors.
+Enjoy this dessert any time of day—plain and simple with a cup of coffee, or topped with whipped cream or a scoop of vanilla ice cream.

 What you’ll need to make Plum Cake